PunkiePal/HeadWater-AI-Digital-Products/README.md

 The foundation matters because every downstream AI operation depends upon information entering the system in some form.

-The AI Data Partition & Ingestion Playbook provides a structured resource for professionals who need to examine that foundation more carefully.

 It is intended to help the reader understand the significance of the information layer surrounding AI ingestion and the operational conditions that should be considered when business information is prepared for AI-oriented processing.

-The detailed implementation material is contained within the licensed playbook itself.
+The detailed implementation material is contained within the licensed kit itself.

 This public description intentionally focuses on the problem domain, the structural considerations, and the operational significance of the subject rather than publishing the proprietary implementation material.